ianring/Chloroform/README.md

 at this time, i18n is not implemented.
 The "lang" option is reserved for use as a language identifier.

 ### validateDataAttr
 this is the attribute that will be used to register validation rules.
-By default it's data-validate, but you can change that.
+By default it's "data-validate", but you can change that.

 ### scrollToBubble
 if true, then the error bubble popup will scroll into view when it appears, with an animated "smooth scroll".